crystalis-randomizer/crystalis-randomizer/README.md

 ### Armor Adjustments

-* [ ] TODO - Armors need to be rebalanced to be less game-breaking if a powerful armor is found early in the game
+* [x] Armors are rebalanced to be less game-breaking if a powerful armor is found early in the game

 ### Enhancements

-* [x] Balls and bracelets are automatically equipped when switching swords, significantly reducing the need for menuing (note that this makes it impossible to intentionally select a lower level)
+* [x] Orbs and bracelets are automatically equipped when switching swords, significantly reducing the need for menuing (note that this makes it impossible to intentionally select a lower level)
 * [x] Balls and bracelets are true upgrades, rather than individual items: the